shufflingB/swiftui-macos-windowManagment/README.md

 # swiftuiWindowFun

 As of 2022/03 - SwiftUI's built in Window management via WindowGroup and Scene's is very limited.
 Many basic window operations are not available and require ugly code that drops to AppKit to achieve.

 This is one of two similar functionallity demo apps that aims to explore working around these limitations.

 In particular, this app attempts to maximise the use of SwiftUI and its life-cycle and to minimise direct usage of AppKit.

 The other application, moreSwiftuiWindowFun - by way of a contrast - adopts an AppKit centric life-cycle with SwiftUI being limited to rendering the UI.

+This approach is broken because any attempt to replace the existing found `NSWindow`'s delegate results in in the singleton, and who knows what other functionallity being broken.

+For more on that see readme in /Users/jhume/Work/Learning/_My_Experiments/_bugs_and_issues/macOSsingletonWindow

 ## macOS window based operations demonstrated by the app

+VVVVV BROKEN VVVVV
 1. Creating and maintaining a single, unclosable main window.
     - Non-closable, ever present across restarts.
     - Restores on restart.